 Allow yourself the time you need.
 It takes time and dedication to develop a meditation routine.
 It's best to begin with small, manageable time increments, such as 5 minutes once or twice a day, and then work up to longer blocks of time.
 With regular practice, meditation becomes easier and more automatic.

 Because there are so many traditions of meditation, and just as many opinions about training requirements, there is no formal certification or licensing process for meditation instructors.

 Some spiritual traditions, such as Buddhism, do have requirements for extensive formal training for new teachers.
 Training requirements vary widely depending on the institution.
 If you are searching for a meditation instructor, tell your doctor.
 He or she may be able to recommend instructors affiliated with a cancer center.

-For more information about finding a qualified complementary medicine practitioner, see our Finding a Complementary Medicine Practitioner section.
+For more information about finding a qualified complementary medicine practitioner, see Finding a Complementary Medicine Practitioner.

 Research on meditation in people with cancer